Protecting the Protected Group: Circumventing Harmful Fairness: Mismatch of Fairness and Underlying Utilities

+As we discussed in the introduction, the regulator aiming to equalize welfare among protected groups unavoidably assumes a certain approximation $u$ of the underlying utilities~$v$.
+For example, $u$ can be determined by the domain experts, while $v$ reflects the private tastes of the population and hence is not observable directly.
+We refer to the fact that $u$ is different from $v$ as a \emph{mismatch}.
+This section explores how imposing the Welfare-Equalizing fairness constraint with respect to $u$ affects the underlying welfare, which is measured by $v$.

-In this section we discuss the implications of applying WE fairness.
-We call a group $\{A=a\}$ the \textit{disadvantaged} protected group (or $u$-disadvantaged to emphasize the dependence on $u$) if under the optimal unconstrained classifier, the welfare of $\{A=a\}$ is lower than welfare of the other group $\{A=1-a\}.$ Formally,
+We use the situation that exists before imposing the fairness constraint as the benchmark.
+We say that a group $\{A=a\}$ is $v$-\textit{disadvantaged} if under the bank-optimal unconstrained classifier, the welfare of $\{A=a\}$ is lower than the welfare of the other group $\{A=1-a\}.$ Formally, the group $\{A=a\}$ is $v$-disadvantaged if

-where $W$ is defined in Equation \eqref{eq_welfare_def}.
-We say that a \emph{fairness constraint harms the group} $\{A=a\}$ if there are cases where $W_{u,c^*}(a)< W_{u,\UC}(a)$, and where $c^*$ is the optimal fair classifier.
+where $W$ is defined in Equation \eqref{eq_welfare_def} and $\UC$ is the bank-optimal unconstrained classifier from Subsection~\ref{subsect_optimal_GE}.
+When the underlying utility $v$ is clear from the context, we say that the group is disadvantaged and omit the dependence on $v$.

-In order to put the analysis of WE fairness in context, we present and analyze \emph{Unawareness}, perhaps the most intuitive fairness criterion.
-A classifier $c$ satisfies unawareness if $c(x,0)=c(x,1)$ for all $x\in \X$.
-Informally, to deliver a ``fair'' outcome to both groups $A=0$ and $A=1$, the classifier $c$ must ignore the protected attribute $A$.
-We begin by showing that \textit{Unawareness} can make all three parties strictly worse off: both groups and the bank, \textit{regardless} of the utility function $u$.
-The following example shows this phenomenon when information losses caused by unawareness are significant: the interpretation of non-protected attributes $X$ depends on the protected\footnote{For example, having children correlates with spending more time at work for men and has negative correlation for women~\cite{parker2013modern}.} attribute $A$ and without knowing $A$ the classifier cannot achieve good separation of good and bad borrowers thus giving loans becomes too risky.
+Ideally, imposing WE-fairness (or any other fairness constraint) should improve the welfare of the disadvantaged group.
+However, as we show next, this is not always the case.
+We say that a fairness constraint \emph{harms} the group $\{A=a\}$ if $W_{v,c^*}(a)< W_{v,\UC}(a)$, where $c^*$ is the bank-optimal classifier after imposing that fairness constraint.
+Put differently, the fairness constraint harms the group $\{A=a\}$ if the welfare of the group (measured with respect to underlying utilities) decreases after imposing the fairness constraint.